pketh/pketh.github.io/_posts/2021-06-10-kinopio-marketing-page.md

 <img src="/images/2021/recoleta-font.png" class="no-shadow"/>

 From here, I poked, then hoped, then tweaked my way towards a layout in the `html` and `css` itself.
 I created new template spaces for each example use-case.
 And also recorded videos using the macOS screen recorder (`⌘-Shift-5`) which were then converted to web-friendly mp4 files with [Handbrake](https://handbrake.fr).

-As is so often the case, the early ideas in my head were very far away from the end result.

 <img src="/images/2021/about-site-header.png" class=""/>